The Witness (TV series)

-The Witness is an American television show broadcast on the CBS network in the United States within the 1960–61 television season, in which a fictional "Committee" of lawyers cross-examined actors portraying actual people from the recent past of the United States who had been considered criminal or suspicious.
+The Witness is an American television show broadcast on the CBS network in the United States from September 29, 1960 to January 26, 1961, in which a fictional "Committee" of lawyers cross-examined actors portraying actual people from the recent past of the United States who had been considered criminal or suspicious.

 Production

-David Susskind was the Executive Producer; Murray Susskind (David's brother) and Nick Mayo were line producers—the production company was Talent Associates.
+David Susskind was the executive producer, Murray Susskind (David's brother) and Nick Mayo were line producers, and the production company was Talent Associates.
 The show was created and written by Irve Tunick, and filmed in the CBS studios in New York City.

 Scheduling

-The first show premiered on Thursday, September 29, 1960, in the 7:30–8:30 PM (EST) timeslot on the CBS television network — the last show was broadcast January 26, 1961.
-The show may have been moved to a later timeslot in November or December 1960.
-Seventeen episodes were produced and broadcast—the pilot episode was never aired; a planned eighteenth episode (on Huey Long) may also have never aired.
+The show initially was on Thursdays in the 7:30–8:30 PM (EST) timeslot; in December 1960 it was moved to the 9 PM E. T. slot on Thursdays.
+Seventeen episodes were produced and broadcast.
+The pilot episode was never aired.
+A planned eighteenth episode (on Huey Long) may also have never aired.